• Skip to primary navigation

 Lemon desserts are always a sure sign of spring.
 Perfect for Easter celebrations.
 My Ukrainian Cheesecake has a nice hit of lemon zest.
 It is also known as Ukrainian Easter sweet cheese or Syrnyk.

 This Italian cornmeal cake is moist and flavourful.
-You will never believe how easy it is to make.
+You will never believe how easy it is to bake with polenta.
 It has quickly become our favourite gluten-free lemon cake recipe.

 I had never tried a sweet polenta dessert recipe until I made this lemon cornmeal cake.
 In fact, I didn’t even know you could use polenta in cakes.